rgmz/kingfisher/README.md

 - `--no-extract-archives`: Do not scan inside archives
 - `--extraction-depth <N>`: Specifies how deep nested archives should be extracted and scanned (default: 2)
 - `--redact`: Replaces discovered secrets with a one-way hash for secure output
-- `--exclude <PATTERN>`: Skip any file or directory whose path matches this glob pattern (repeatable, uses gitignore-style syntax)
+- `--exclude <PATTERN>`: Skip any file or directory whose path matches this glob pattern (repeatable, uses gitignore-style syntax, case sensitive)
 - `--baseline-file <FILE>`: Ignore matches listed in a baseline YAML file
 - `--manage-baseline`: Create or update the baseline file with current findings